john-science/python_for_scientists/classes/08_taking_the_next_step/lecture_08.md

         else:
             return fibonacci(n - 1) + fibonacci(n - 2)

 This certainly fixes the problem.
-But if you call `fibonacci(6)`, the statement `if n < 0` will be called 24 times.
-This is a lot of extra calculation that doesn't need to be done.
-Another option is that you can put a `try / except` around the function where you call `fibonacci`:
+But if you call `fibonacci(6)`, the statement `if n < 0` will be called 25 times.
+That is a lot of extra calculation that doesn't need to be done.
+Another option is that you can put a `try / except` where you call `fibonacci`:

     try:
         fibonacci(-333)